 There are many mental health challenges associated with the impact that COVID-19 is having on AU and the world.
-Given the need for social distancing, the dispersal of our campus community for online learning, and state regulations governing mental health services, we have moved to a telemental health (TMH) model, which we believe puts us in the best position to support our community at this time.
+Given the need for social distancing, the dispersal of our campus community for online learning, and state regulations governing mental health services, we have moved to a hybrid model of functioning, which we believe puts us in the best position to support our community at this time.

 For additional questions about AU's response to COVID-19 (including academics and campus support services), visit the community FAQ.

-For students physically located in DC, Initial Consultation appointments can be scheduled either by calling our main number, 202-885-3500.
-They can also be scheduled through our appointment scheduler Monday-Friday from 10 AM -12 PM and 2 PM- 4PM.
+For students physically located in DC an Initial Consultation appointments can be scheduled by calling our main number, 202-885-3500.
+Appointments are not made in-person.

-During this appointment, students will meet (virtually) with a clinician to determine a collaborative plan of care.
-Please refer to our webpage for more details on scheduling initial appointments online.
+During this appointment, students will meet (virtually or in-person) with a clinician to determine a collaborative plan of care.

-Due to applicable licensure laws, the AU Counseling Center is only able to provide the full scope of our current clinical services (e.g., Urgent Care, Initial Consultation assessments, ongoing counseling) to students who are physically located in the District of Columbia.
-We recognize this is a challenge in current circumstances; please read on to find out what we are able to provide to support students in a wide range of circumstances.
+The AU Counseling Center provide the full scope of our current clinical services (e.g. Initial Consultation assessments, ongoing individual therapy, group counseling) to students who are physically located in the District of Columbia.

-If you are physically in Washington, DC: AU students in Washington, DC can access all current clinical services.
+If you are physically in DC: AU students in Washington, DC can access all current clinical services virtually.

-Students Outside of Washington, DC: All students, wherever you are located, can use Virtual Urgent Care Drop-In services for help with referral resources.
-We will support you in finding a provider in your current location.
-You have access to AUCC Protocall services if experiencing a crisis and need to speak with a clinician.
+Students Outside of DC: All students, wherever you are located, can receive referral services and support through My SSP.
+You also have access to AUCC Protocall services (202-885-7979) if you are experiencing a crisis and need to speak with a clinician.

 Please contact the main Counseling Center number (202-885-3500) and speak with a clinician on the telephone.